tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/06_Stu_ERC_Standards_Exploration.md

 * **Answer** Community support, better standards from peer review, open development.

-* Why do you think `fungible` and `non-fungible` were implemented as separate contracts.
+* Why do you think `fungible` and `non-fungible` are implemented as separate contracts?

+* **Answer** Keeping the standards focused on the use case and as simple as possible helps increase the adoption of the standard, and makes them easier to work with.

+* Why do you think ERC1155 combines the fungible and non-fungible concepts into one?

+* **Answer** For some use cases, like video games, you need a mix of fungible and non-fungible tokens available.
+For these edge cases, ERC1155 has your back.

 * What ERC standards would you like to see?